 Pests, animal nuisance and welfare

-Similar zones are in place in Wales and Scotland.
-The Zone will be in place until further notice and will be kept under regular review.
+An Avian Influenza Prevention Zone (AIPZ) is in force across the whole of England to mitigate the risk of the disease spreading amongst poultry and captive birds.
+The zone will be in place until further notice and will be kept under regular review.

 Public Health England advises that the risk to public health is very low.